vdsm/virtual-dsm/readme.md

       - /dev/sdb
     ```

-    Please note that the device needs to be totally empty (without any partition tables) in order for DSM to format it to a volume.
+    Please note that the device needs to be totally empty (without any partition tables) in order for DSM to format it into a volume.
 Do not supply disks containing existing data.

   * ### How do I install a specific version of vDSM?